Injection Molding Defects: Vacuum Voids

 Process Parameters

-It is established that vacuum voids are majorly caused due to thick or nonuniform walls.
+It is established that plastic molding defects such as vacuum voids or air bubbles are majorly caused due to thick or nonuniform walls.
 It indeed indicates that a uniform wall thickness is necessary to avoid vacuum voids, however, sometimes thicker walls cannot be avoided.
 Vacuum voids are more difficult to avoid in molded parts that are thicker than 6 mm.

 Vacuum voids form when the outside layer of the part cools faster than the inner layer of the part which leads the inner layer to pull apart leading to the formation of vacuum voids.
 When this occurs, processing parameters will tend to have the biggest influence on eliminating voids.

-You can change the process parameters in one or more of the following ways to fix the vacuum voids:
+You can change the process parameters in one or more of the following ways to fix the vacuum voids and bubble defects:

 • Increasing the shot size